TRAVELABROOD.COM.AU

 Eyjafjörður is the longest fjord in Iceland and houses a rich marine life.
 A number of different whale species are seen in the fjord and off the north coast, especially in summer when they feed mainly on krill, sand eels and smaller fish.
 Blue whales are the most commonly seen during spring and early summer (May-June) and humpback whales are seen throughout the year along with minke whales, white-beaked dolphins, harbour porpoises, killer whales, and some less common, off-shore species, such as fin whales, sei whales, sperm whales and bottlenose whales.

 There are a number of different whale watching tours which depart from Akureyri.
 We went with Ambassador Whale Watching and chose their extreme adventure.
-Again we were lucky with the weather (no rain), although the wind was quite strong and the water choppy.
+Again, we were lucky with the weather (no rain), although the wind was quite strong and the water choppy.
 Our young female driver raced us out the fjord as we were lightly sprayed, but failed to slow when we hit a wave which drenched all aboard (killing my camera) and filling the boat up to our mid-calf with water.
-I don't think that was suppose to happen!
+I don't think that was supposed to happen!

 With no turning back, we continued to head out to watch two humpback whales breaching and diving.
 I'm not sure which was more spectacular, watching the whales or soaking in the view of the surrounding mountains and waterfalls which drop into the ocean.

 I would like to have spent more time in Akureyri.
-In fact if I lived in Iceland, I would probably live in here.
+In fact, if I lived in Iceland, I would probably live in here.

 The Hamrar campsite is a destination.
 It's the sort of place where people choose to go for holidays.
-Located on the outskirts of town, it's a large, very well appointed campground with playgrounds for the young and enough space that you don't hear your neighbour snoring.
+Located on the outskirts of town, it's a large, very well-appointed campground with playgrounds for the young and enough space that you don't hear your neighbour snoring.

 Day 7